 The latest products on the market for bad breath are toothpastes and mouthwashes containing chlorine dioxide.
 The chlorine dioxide neutralizes the odorous sulfur compounds instead of simply covering up the odor.

 Q: How can dentistry be pain free?

-A: Dr. Sam Romano, DMD, FAGD and his team know how important your dental treatment is and we want to ensure your visit is as relaxed as possible.
+A: Dr. Sam Romano, DMD, MAGD and his team know how important your dental treatment is and we want to ensure your visit is as relaxed as possible.
 When you make your next appointment please ask about our Sedation Dentistry options.